 Rosten Law is the website for attorney Keith Rosten, a partner at the law firm of Berliner Corcoran & Rowe LLP.
-He is dedicated to serving startups, small businesses, nonprofits, and others.
+He is dedicated to serving startups, small businesses, government contractors, nonprofits, and others.
 He is keenly sensitive to the needs of small businesses and the budgetary constraints they face.
 The initial consultation is without charge and hourly billing rates are affordable and reasonable.
-The office is conveniently located in downtown Washington, D.C., just up the street from the White House.
+The office is conveniently located in downtown Washington, D.C., near the White House.

 Whether you are starting a small business or running an established company, it is vital to understand business laws and regulations.
 But that is easier said than done.
-At Rosten Law PLLC, our goal is to provide business-related legal services so that you can spend more time dealing with the actual business and less time with the legal intricacies.
-Our services include:
+My goal is to provide business-related legal services so that you can spend more time dealing with the actual business and less time with legal intricacies of operating your business.
+My services include:

 You have a new and innovative product or service and you are interested in forming a new business.
 You may have concerns about liability, taxes, investors and other considerations.
 As your small business lawyers, we will assist you in deciding whether your startup business should organize as a limited liability company (LLC), partnership, S corporation or C corporation.
 We will form the most appropriate business organization for your new business and register the business in all jurisdictions in which it will conduct business.

 If your business is fortunate to thrive and become a merger or acquisition target, we can represent you as the seller; or if you are on the other side and looking to acquire a business, we can assist with the due diligence in purchasing a business.
 We will review various approaches in purchasing a business through merger or acquisition.
 We will discuss with you various structures in purchasing the stock or purchasing the assets of an acquisition target.
 In either case, your business will need thoughtful and comprehensive representation in all aspects of a merger or acquisition.